huggingface/blog/intro-graphml.md

 The most recent approach is [*Pure Transformers are Powerful Graph Learners*](https://arxiv.org/abs/2207.02505) (Kim et al, 2022), which introduced **TokenGT**.
 This method represents input graphs as a sequence of node and edge embeddings (augmented with orthonormal node identifiers and trainable type identifiers), with no positional embedding, and provides this sequence to Transformers as input.
 It is extremely simple, yet smart!

 A bit different, [*Recipe for a General, Powerful, Scalable Graph Transformer*](https://arxiv.org/abs/2205.12454) (Rampášek et al, 2022) introduces, not a model, but a framework, called **GraphGPS**.
 It allows to combine message passing networks with linear (long range) transformers to create hybrid networks easily.
-This framework also contains several tools to compute positional and structral encodings (node, graph, edge level), feature augmentation, random walks, etc.
+This framework also contains several tools to compute positional and structural encodings (node, graph, edge level), feature augmentation, random walks, etc.

 Using transformers for graphs is still very much a field in its infancy, but it looks promising, as it could alleviate several limitations of GNNs, such as scaling to larger/denser graphs, or increasing model size without oversmoothing.